-3.1 Initial Outreach
+3.1 Outreach on ACP

-Invenergy hosted an initial meeting with agencies on September 21, 2023, to introduce Invenergy and describe the anticipated development process for the Even Keel Wind project.
+Invenergy hosted an initial meeting with agencies on September 21, 2023, to introduce Invenergy and describe the anticipated development process for the Even Keel Wind Project.
 The meeting also provided an opportunity to receive input on the ACP.
 A draft version of the ACP was provided ahead of the meeting to allow an opportunity for agency review.
 This version of the ACP incorporates input received to date.
+Invenergy will conduct periodic outreach to relevant agencies and update the ACP to ensure that contact information remains current.